QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: QUASAR Algorithm

 \subsection{Selection}

-A greedy elitism strategy is used to determine the next generation's population, where the target vector for generation $g+1$ is the better of the two solutions between the current vector $\mathbf{X}_{i,g}$ and the trial vector $\mathbf{u}_{i,g}$:
+A greedy elitism strategy is used to determine the next generation's population, where the target vector for generation $g+1$ is the better of the two solutions between the current vector $\mathbf{X}_{i,g}$ and the trial vector $\mathbf{u}_{i,g}$.
+If a solution undergoes reinitialization, it bypasses the selection step.